chrisemunt/mg-dbx/README.md

 ### v2.0.15 (22 June 2020)

 * Correct a fault that could lead to fatal error conditions when creating new JS objects in multithreaded Node.js applications (i.e. when using Node.js/V8 worker threads).

+### v2.0.16 (8 July 2020)

+* Correct a fault that could lead to **mg-dbx** incorrectly reporting _'Database not open'_ errors when connecting to YottaDB via its API in multithreaded Node.js applications.